 Welcome to the conversation.

 At least once per month there will be a live discussion and you're invited to that, as well as any special book related conversations.
-Most conversations will be had by Google Hangouts.

 You discover that theory pleeb rarely eats a hearty warm meal.
 They tend to prioritize their monthly subscription fees for things such as the Adobe Suite, phone bill, podcast hosting, etc. So you say, "Look, seriously, have a warm meal on me this month."